Microsoft Viva: Viva la (working) revolution!

 Viva la (working) revolution!

 Changing Social is a certified Microsoft Adoption and Change Management Partner.
 We specialise in Microsoft Adoption and Change to help our clients adopt Office 365 in days, not months.
-If you would like to adopt Office 365 in your organisation and find out more about our services, including Office 365 training, please contact us at email@example.com
+If you would like to adopt Office 365 in your organisation and find out more about our services, including Office 365 training, please contact us via the form below or email us at email@example.com